Queen Mary Reservoir: Structure

 The reservoir embankment has a puddle clay core extending down into the underlying London Clay and gravel/earth shoulders at a slope of 1 in 3.
 The top of the embankment is 12 m above the surrounding land.
 The key engineering parameters are:

-The reservoir has a 1 km central gravel/earth embankment breakwater running north-south and designed to reduce wave action.
+The reservoir has a 1 km central gravel/earth embankment breakwater running north–south and designed to reduce wave action.

 Operation

 Water is abstracted from the River Thames downstream of Penton Hook Weir at up to 200,000,000 impgal and flows via the 1.26 km Laleham Aqueduct to a pumping station (51°24'56.0"N 0°28'36.9"W) at the western embankment of the reservoir.
 The pumping station lifts water into the reservoir.
 An outlet tower is located adjacent to the north-east embankment (51°25'17.4"N 0°26'57.1"W).
 Water is discharged into the Staines Reservoirs Aqueduct which runs round the north of the reservoir to the Kempton Park and Hampton water treatment works.

+The water quality changes which took place during reservoir storage are as follows.

 The Metropolitan Water Board operated the reservoir until the Board was abolished in 1974 under the provisions of the Water Act 1973 (c.
 37) ownership and control transferred to the Thames Water Authority.
 Under the provisions of the Water Act 1989 (c.
 15) the Thames Water Authority was privatised as Thames Water.

 Sand and gravel were formerly dredged from the reservoir, making the bottom uneven and affecting water circulation.
 In 2008 Thames Water digitally modelled the bottom to identify high points where aggregates could be removed.
 Planning approval was given to remove 1.25 million tonnes of aggregate and two-thirds of the breakwater.
 This increased the reservoir capacity by 1.26 percent.
 A jetty and aggregate processing facility was constructed on the west side of the reservoir just north of the intake.